What is Visceral Fat?

 Visceral fat is in the form of a gel and is wrapped around major organs such as liver, pancreas, and intestines.
 Storing higher amounts of visceral fat is associated with increased risks of a number of health problems.

-Types of Fat We Store?
+Types of Body Fat

-The subcutaneous fat is the fat that we store just under the skin, (For instance, the fat that we find on human arms and legs).
+The subcutaneous fat is the fat that is stored just under the skin, (For instance, the amount of fat that we find in the regions of the arms and legs).

 Visceral Fat Range

-There is no direct way to find out how much fat stored belongs to either visceral or subcutaneous category.
-The CT scan could help doctors to determine the amount, but it is still not perfect and not cost-effective as a means of tracking on a month to month basis.
+The computerized tomography scan (CT scan) could help doctors to determine the amount of stored fat, but it is still not perfect and not cost-effective as a means of tracking on a month to month basis.

 Instead of trying to find out how much of visible belly fat is visceral, just realize that big belly and large waistline would indicate the risk and seem unhealthy.

 Men with a waist circumference more than 40 inches and women with a waist circumference more than 35 inches are at an increased risk of visceral fat.

-Health Risks Associated With Visceral Fat?
+Health Risks Associated With Visceral Fat

 A larger quantity of visceral fat might expose to increased risks of the following health conditions:

-- Heart disease
+- Heart disease.

-- Breast cancer
+- Breast cancer.

-- Colorectal cancer
+- Colorectal cancer.

-- Alzheimer’s disease
+- Alzheimer’s disease.

-How to Reduce Visceral Fat
+How to Reduce Visceral Fat?